What is a debt-to-income ratio for a mortgage?

 How to lower your debt-to-income ratio

-• Pay off debt: If possible, the preferred option to lower your DTI ratio is by repaying as much of your debt as you can manage.
-To make the most impact, prioritize the debt with the highest monthly payment.
+- Pay off debt: If possible, the preferred option to lower your DTI ratio is to repay as much of your debt as you can manage.
+To make the most impact, prioritize the bill with the highest monthly payment.

-• Pay off high-interest loans: If you’re unable to refinance your loans, focus on repaying the higher-interest ones first.
+- Pay off high-interest loans: Focus on repaying the more expensive ones first.
 These carry a heavier weight in your DTI calculation, so paying them off first will improve the ratio.

-• If you can boost your income or have cash reserves that you can use to pay off debt, you could improve your DTI ratio quickly.
+If you can boost your income or have cash reserves that you can use to pay off debt, you could improve your DTI ratio quickly.
 Realistically, if you’re saving for a home, you can’t afford to put all your savings toward paying off existing debt, so you’ll want to take a slow, steady approach over weeks or months.
-Bear in mind it’ll probably take at least a month or two for the change to be reflected in your credit history and a billing cycle or two for a significant change to register on your credit score.
+It will probably take at least a month or two for the change to be reflected in your credit history and a billing cycle or two for a significant change to register on your credit score.